attila-lendvai/maru/doc/glossary.md

    having a dynamic compiler, the host could start up the slave VM under its full supervision.

- - *oop*: Ordinary Object Pointer, a pointer pointing to a valid maru value (can be a boxed integer, or a record instance).
+ - *oop*: Ordinary Object Pointer, a managed pointer pointing to a valid Maru value.
+Note that sometimes the pointee can be packed/encoded right into the machine word (that is supposedly pointing to a heap object, but not in this case).
+Such "pointers" are marked by their least significant bits.
+We can do this because pointers to machine words must be aligned, so the 3 least significant zero bits of 32 bit pointers are zero, while 64 bit pointers have 4 such bits.
+It makes sense to use those bits to encode 8-16 types, like a small-integer, right into the pointer.

  - *oop-at*: pointer dereferencing primitive